BLCM/bl3mods/Apocalyptech/README.md

 - `mission_reward_randomizer.txt` - Like the Boss Drop Randomizer, this
   randomizes all mission rewards to pull from the appropriate legendary pools instead of having fixed gear.
-Customization rewards are similarly randomized.
-Intended to be used at least with Expanded Customization Pools, and recommended with Expanded Legendary Pools.
+Customization rewards are left alone.
+Recommended to be used with Expanded Legendary Pools.
 - `vehicle_unlocks.txt` - This unlocks most vehicle parts/skins as soon as
   the associated vehicle becomes available.
 Note that wheel types aren't included here, since those are spawned a bit differently by the game, though